Jimdo Review (2019) - The 12 Big Things You Need to Know

 Once you have chosen one of the initial 15 templates, you are not stuck with it — you can choose from a total of 40 templates at a later stage if you wish.

 It’s worth noting here that other website builders offer a far greater choice of templates.
-For example Wix, which operates at a similar price point, offers a selection of a few hundred templates.
-Squarespace provides around one hundred very professional-looking templates.
+For example Wix, which operates at a similar price point, offers a selection of 500+ templates.
+Squarespace provides around 80 very professional-looking templates.

 Jimdo’s limited offering in the template department means there may not be one that appeals to you, suits your business or can be configured to accurately reflect your brand.